tw-mosip/inji-wallet/docs/presentation-during-issuance.md

         vciClient ->> wallet: viii.
-Propagate successful credential issuance response to wallet wallet ->> user: Show successful credential download to user 🪪 end
+Propagate successful credential issuance response to wallet wallet ->> user: Show successful credential download to user 🪪 end end
 ```

 #### Notes

-- In Step 0, why is it interactionCallbacks rather than just presentationRequestCallback?
+- In Step 0, why is it authorizationInteractions rather than just presentationRequestInteraction?
   - Because in the future, there can be other interaction types (eg - `redirect_to_web` or any custom interaction) supported during issuance as well.
 Hence, to keep it extensible, we have designed it this way.
 - In Step 4, why is ovp request validation or any other processing propogated to Wallet rather than being handled in inji-openid4vp library?
   - Because the Wallet is responsible for user interactions, including displaying requests and obtaining user consent.
 Hence, the Wallet needs to validate the request and process it accordingly.